tudddorrr/clay/docs/hooks.md

 ### Modifying responses

-You can modify the response object by returning a value in the `@After` hook:
+You can change a response by returning a value in the `@After` hook:

 ```
 @After((hook: HookParams): void | Response => {